AC-max-z/spring-sandbox/ui-tests/README.md

 * [x] test helpers and matchers.

 Don't.
 Made this for job interview purposes with a certain level of absurdity in mind.

+# WHAT'S NEXT?

+- Fractal Testing Patterns: a system where tests mimic fractals.
+For every test case, sub-tests are generated recursively, with parameters that change dynamically based on the previous test results.
+This way, test suite can expand and morph like a fractal, leading to unexpected behaviors.

+- AI-Powered Test Case Generation: implement an AI that observes application in real-time and generates test cases based on user behavior patterns.
+We need to train a model to recognize common paths and generate unexpected edge cases to test those flows.

+- Chaos Engineering for Tests: integration of chaos engineering principles by deliberately injecting faults into application during test runs.
+For example, we could randomly take down backend services or simulate network latency and see how tests respond.

+- Holographic UI Testing: a way to visualize UI tests in a holographic or augmented reality space.
+This could help understand complex UI interactions in a new dimension—literally!

+- Quantum Testing: dive into the absurd and create a testing environment that simulates quantum mechanics principles.
+For example, a test could have multiple states until it's observed (i.e., executed), leading to unpredictable outcomes.

+- Self-Modifying Tests: tests that can change their own logic based on certain conditions or previous outcomes.
+This could lead to some truly bizarre test scenarios where the tests adapt in real-time.

+- Gamify Testing Process: a game-like environment where passing tests earn points and unlock new challenges.
+With some absurd challenges like “only test this UI element while blindfolded” or “execute a test on a random day of the week for no reason.”

+- A/B Testing Gone Wild: extreme A/B testing scenarios where features are rapidly toggled on and off, and observe the impacts on test outcomes.

+- Meme-Driven Development: inject memes into framework — every test requires a corresponding meme, and the results could be judged by the community based on their comedic value.

+- Narrative Integration: a storyline around tests where every test case has a backstory.
+As tests pass or fail, they advance the narrative, turning testing framework into an epic saga of UI interactions.